Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Results

-To this end, the residual data is continuum imaged at a resolution of 0.3 arcmin with a field of $10^\circ\times10^\circ$ and uniform weighting using { WSCLEAN} \citep{offringa_wsclean_2014}.
-All baselines between 50~$\lambda$ and 5000~$\lambda$ are used in the images.
-To give a realistic comparison, flags are applied to the data before imaging, such that the outliers are excised.
-As a result, none of the images contain very bright sources anymore, and the dirty images can be analysed directly, without a need for deconvolution.
-Subsequently, the images are Fourier transformed to determine their angular power spectrum (i.e. the power at various angular scales).
 If there is residual source power in the images due to gain-calibration errors, this will show as additional power above the thermal noise level.
-Therefore, better DD-gain calibration generally leads to less power in image space, although sources may leave more residual power on some spatial scales than others. \Cref{fig:res_FT_image} shows the ratio between the power spectrum of the images created using the robust and standard regularisation methods as a function of spatial scale.
-Points below unity mean that the robust regularisation method performs better.
+Therefore, better DD-gain calibration generally leads to less power in image space, although sources may leave more residual power on some spatial scales than others. \Cref{fig:res_FT_image} shows the ratio between the power spectrum of the images created using the robust and standard regularisation methods as a function of spatial scale, i.e. $P_{\mathrm{robust}}(\ell)/P_{\mathrm{standard}}(\ell)$, where the subscripts `robust' and `standard' denote the calibration methods.
+Points below unity generally mean that the robust regularisation method performs better, although the ratio also contains noise.
 The left panel shows the results with the point-source model (for all nights), and the right panel shows the results with the multi-point model.
-The different colors indicate different smoothing kernels.
+The different colours indicate different smoothing kernels.

-Similar to what was found in visibility space, the robustly regularised DD-gain calibration method performs similarly to or better than the standard method on throughout the spectrum.
+Similar to what was found in visibility space, the robustly regularised DD-gain calibration method performs similarly to or better than the standard method throughout the spectrum, with only a few points exceeding unity, which we attribute to noise.
 In simulation N3 with the 4~MHz kernel, robust regularisation performs especially well compared to standard regularisation.
-We expect this to be because the off-axis sources have a higher elevation at the LST of this simulation.
+We expect this to be because the off-axis sources have a higher elevation at the LST range of this simulation.
 Because of this, they are less attenuated by the antenna beam for this simulation and, therefore, have the highest impact.
 A similar effect is found for the standard deviation of this simulation in \Cref{app:flags}.
 This suggests that the robust regularisation method is able to mitigate the impact of strong sources in the sidelobes better on all scales in image space, even when strong spectral regularisation is used.